How does the California film tax credit work?

 These tax credits for film started in the 1990s, after similar Canadian incentives drove hordes of movie productions north.
 Since then, states have offered increasingly competitive incentives to win productions away from other states.

-The aim of California’s film tax credit program is that by moving production there, you’ll stimulate their local economies.
+The aim of California’s film tax credit program is that by moving or keeping production there, you’ll stimulate their local economies to stop as they call it, the “runaway productions.”

 While film tax incentives cover a broad range of things from fee-free locations, to sales tax exemptions, to plush cash grants, California’s primary method of incentivizing film production is a film tax credit.
 However, depending on the type of production that is applying, the type of tax credit can differ from what the state offers.